 - Self Cheque: A self-cheque has the word ‘self’ written in the drawee column and can only be drawn at the issuer’s bank.

-- Traveller’s Cheque: This type of cheque can be used by foreigners on a vacation in place of hard cash.
+- Traveller’s Cheque: It can be used by foreigners on a vacation in place of hard cash.
 These are issued by one bank and can be encashed in the form of currency at a different bank in a foreign location/country.
 Traveller’s cheques don’t have an expiry date and can be used at later date.

 Read in detail: Types of Cheque